Interaction Improvement: Checkers Semantics for the -calculus

-Then, we can use the preorders defined in the previous sections to compare ordinary $\lambda$-terms.}{As discussed in Section~\ref{sec:checkers}, ordinary $\lambda$-terms can be embedded into the checkers calculus via coloring the map $\monoToBlue{(\cdot)} : \Lambda \to \Lambdac$ from Definition~\ref{def:paintinglambdas}, and then compared using the various preorders we defined on checkers terms.}
+As discussed in Section~\ref{sec:checkers}, ordinary $\lambda$-terms can be embedded into the checkers calculus via the coloring map $\monoToBlue{(\cdot)} : \Lambda \to \Lambdac$ from Definition~\ref{def:paintinglambdas}, and then compared using the various preorders we defined on checkers terms.